 IFRC and NS wide commitment

 There needs to be an expressed and visible commitment from IFRC and NSs for greater urban and peri-urban WASH programming.
 Following the example of the MDGs and SDGs it needs to become part of everyday discussion.
 Only when that level of buy-in and commitment has been achieved can the dependence on particular individuals be broken.
-This has to be disseminated and internalise and become part of RC/RC advocacy and humanitarian agenda and be operationalised at every level.
+This has to be disseminated and internalised and become part of RC/RC advocacy and humanitarian agenda and be operationalised at every level.

 Identify what needs to exist where within IFRC and the NSs